eco

 Data centers currently consume 1–1.5% of global electricity [4].
 Goldman Sachs projects that AI workloads alone will drive a 160% increase in data center power demand by 2030 [5].

-We don't claim energy savings — consumer hardware varies too much for honest estimates.
-What we can say is that decentralized inference redistributes AI workloads across hardware that already exists, rather than building new power-hungry infrastructure.
+We don't claim a precise per-query energy number — consumer hardware varies far too much for an honest figure.
+What we can say is that running AI on a device that's already powered on adds no new power-hungry infrastructure to the grid.

 1.5%